willoftw/libgdx_g3db_converter/README.md

 `java br.com.questingsoftware.libgdx.g3db.G3DBConverter /path/to/models/folder [true|false]`

+Can also use compiled jar:
+`java -jar target/compiled-jar-with-dependancies.jar /path/to/convert`

 where */path/to/models/folder* is a folder containing G3DJ files and the second (optional) argument is "true" to overwrite any existing files or "false" to generate a counter at the end of the file name to avoid overwriting files.

 This class can also be called from inside your code, for that just call the `G3DBConverter#convertFolder` or `G3DBConverter#convert` method.
 See javadoc for usage.